-2.3.3 Decommissioning Stage
+2.2.2 Decommissioning and Upgrading Phases

-The project generated daily and peak hourly traffic movements have not been calculated and assessed for decommissioning, as these movements are unlikely to exceed the daily and peak hourly project-related light vehicle and truck traffic movements generated during the construction stage, accounting for anticipated mechanical decommissioning processes and associated significantly reduced labour force.
+The project generated daily and peak hourly traffic movements have not been calculated and assessed for potential upgrade works required and decommissioning works.
+These movements are unlikely to exceed the daily and peak hourly project-related light vehicle and truck traffic movements generated during the construction stage, accounting for anticipated mechanical decommissioning processes and associated significantly reduced labour force.

-2.4 Access Routes
+2.3 Access Routes

 The key components of the Project, including the solar panels, will be delivered to site via the Port of Brisbane.
-In this regard, heavy vehicle movements would travel from the north via New England Highway by-passing the Township of Armidale.
+In this regard, heavy vehicle movements would travel from the north via New England Highway by-passing the township of Armidale.

-Some construction materials may be sourced from other areas, including Port of Sydney and/ or Port of Newcastle and associated heavy vehicles would travel to the site from the south through the Township of Uralla.
+Some construction materials may be sourced from other areas, including Port of Sydney and/ or Port of Newcastle and associated heavy vehicles would travel to the site from the south through the township of Uralla.

-All heavy vehicles associated with the Project must travel to and from the construction site via the New England Highway, Barleyfields Road and Big Ridge Road as stipulated in Condition 3 of the Development Consent.
-All construction related vehicles have to cross the level crossing located on Barleyfields Road approximately 130m southeast of New England Highway/Barleyfields Road intersection.
+All heavy vehicles associated with the Project must travel to and from NES via the New England Highway, Barleyfields Road (North) and Big Ridge Road as stipulated in Condition 3 of Schedule 3 the Development Consent.
+All construction related vehicles have to cross the level crossing located on Barleyfields Road approximately 130m south-east of New England Highway/Barleyfields Road intersection.
 This railway crossing has been upgraded, including road widening, to accommodate construction related vehicle movements.
 Design of this level crossing upgrade has been undertaken in accordance with the Development Consent and relevant standards.
-Prior to commencing works within the Country Rail Network (CRN) rail corridor on Barleyfields Road (North), GLC obtained all necessary approvals and licences required to access and perform works within the rail corridor from the relevant rail manager.

-2.4.1 Over Size Over Mass Vehicle Route
+2.3.1 Over Size Over Mass (OSOM) Vehicle Route

-There will be a total of 15 high risk over-dimensional vehicle movements that occur during construction, which are required to transfer Substation Power Transformers from Port of Brisbane, or Port of Newcastle to the site.
-Overdimensional vehicles travelling from the north will turn left from New England Highway into Barleyfields Road to access the site (Figure 2-1).
-OSOM vehicles coming from south (Sydney and/or Newcastle) will turn right at the New England Highway/Barleyfields Road intersection to access the site.
+There will be a maximum of 30 OSOM vehicle movements that occur during construction, upgrading and decommissioning.
+OSOM vehicles travelling from the north will turn left from New England Highway into Barleyfields Road to access the site (Figure 2-2).
+OSOM vehicles coming from the south (Sydney and/or Newcastle) will turn right at the New England Highway/Barleyfields Road intersection to access the site.
 The New England Highway is a designated OSOM vehicle route and, as such, the geometry of this road is adequate to accommodate OSOM vehicle movements.

-All OSOM vehicles will turn left at the Barleyfields Road/ Big Ridge Road intersection to access the project site.
-Whilst the New England Highway is a designated Over Size and Over Mass (OSOM) vehicle route, Barleyfields Road and Big Ridge Road are not designated OSOM routes.
-Conditions and loading capacities of these roads have been assessed.
-In particular, the haulage roads will meet TransGrid's transformer transport road specifications, which ensures the heaviest equipment can safely be accommodated by the road upgrades.
-Additionally, all OSOM movements will need to be approved by NHVR which will examine road suitability before approving and permitting the use of OSOM vehicles on the haulage route.
+All OSOM vehicles will turn left at the Barleyfields Road (North)/ Big Ridge Road intersection to access NES.
+Whilst the New England Highway is a designated OSOM vehicle route, Barleyfields Road and Big Ridge Road are not designated OSOM routes.
+Conditions and loading capacities of these roads have been assessed during the design phase of the access road and these roads were used during Stage 1a.
+Additionally, all OSOM movements will need to be approved by the National Heavy Vehicle Regulator (NHVR) which will examine road suitability before approving and permitting the use of OSOM vehicles on the haulage route.
 Refer to section 3.17 for further details on the permitting requirements of OSOM vehicles.

-Figure 2-2 Over-Size Over Mass Vehicle Route to NESF Site
+Figure 2-2 Over-Size Over Mass Vehicle Route to NES Site

-2.4.2 Other Traffic Routes (Light and Heavy)
+2.3.2 Other Traffic Routes (Light and Heavy)

-Figure 2-2 shows the heavy and light vehicle routes to access the site.
-All heavy and light vehicles associated with the development must travel to and from the site via the New England Highway, Barleyfields Road (north) and Big Ridge Road, as shown in the figure.
+Figure 2-3 shows the heavy and light vehicle routes to access the site.
+All heavy and light vehicles associated with the development must travel to and from the site via the New England Highway, Barleyfields Road (North) and Big Ridge Road, as shown in the Figure 2-3.

-Figure 2-3 Light and Heavy Vehicle Access Routes to NESF Site
+Figure 2-3 Light and Heavy Vehicle Access Routes to NES Site

-2.5 Infrastructure Upgrades
+2.4 Infrastructure Upgrades

-Table 2-2 shows the road upgrade/repair works undertaken on the access roads prior to construction of the NESF project, as stipulated in Appendix 4 of Development Consent.
+Table 2-1 shows the road upgrade/repair works undertaken on the access road prior to the commencement of Stage 1a construction of the NES project, as stipulated in Appendix 4 of Development Consent.
+This same access road will be used by all future stages of NES.